 Second in size only to Madrid, the cosmopolitan city of Barcelona is the capital of the Catalunya region.
 Largely built by the legendary Antonio Gaudí, it’s a city renowned for its unrivaled art scene and peppered with pulsating nightlife districts.

 Due to tourism, Barcelona is a churning melting pot of people, so as a student you can anticipate an interesting blending of cultures.
 But it’s not necessarily a city for honing widely relevant Spanish skills; most locals in Barcelona speak Catalan, which is quite different from Castilian Spanish.

 Madrid is one of the most popular study abroad destinations not just in Spain, but in the world thanks to its globally recognized universities and overall accessibility.

-The only downsides are that Madrid is quite expensive and, due to the influx of tourists, locals have woefully witnessed tradition wane just a bit.
+The only downsides are that compared to other Spanish cities Madrid is quite expensive and, due to the influx of tourists, locals have woefully witnessed tradition wane just a bit.

 Popular Study Abroad Programs in Madrid:

 Located in the foothills of the Sierra Nevada mountains, Granada’s storied history is hidden in the walls of medieval architecture dating to the Moorish occupation and in the soil of the Generalife gardens.

 Ernest Hemingway once said, “If you were to visit just one city in Spain, it should be Granada.”
 Among the most populous student cities in the country, Granada is home to some of the top-ranked universities in the world.
 Bonus point: It has a law that entitles you to a free plate of tapas with every purchase of a beer.

 Valencia is recognized for its universities and renowned business schools, which may be what attract students to the port city in the first place, though they’re not necessarily what retain students.